 - Stable disk access

-- Proper PCIe graphics support
+- Proper PCIe graphics behaviour

 - No RAM or ACPI issues

-Known quirks and limitations
+Summary: known quirks and limitations

-- USB input is unreliable in DOS
+- USB keyboard input unreliable in DOS

 Who is the Dimension E520 for?